pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 #### *Fire-and-forget* Helm Chart Installation

 In many cases, users simply want to install an unmodified Chart and manage its configuration in their IaC tool of choice by specifying the chart and the values in code.
-While both the Chart and Release resources accomplish this with aplomb, we would recommend the use of Helm Release in such situations due to the broader support of Helm features such as Hooks.
+In this case, we recommend using Helm Release due to the broader support of Helm features such as hooks.

 #### Interoperability with existing Helm releases

 If you have existing Helm Releases deployed through a version of the Helm CLI and wish to now integrate them in Pulumi, the `Helm Release` resource is your best choice.
-Currently component resources like `Chart` don't offer the ability to `import` existing resources.
+Currently, ComponentResources like `Chart` don't offer the ability to `import` existing resources.

 #### Fine Grained Diffs and Transformations